ACCTING 4101 - Advanced Theory in Accounting (H)

 Due Date: Please see separately supplied handout.

 For week 11, you will have the opportunity to lead a discussion around a topic of your choice.
 It is your responsibility to prepare in advance the necessary readings and discussion questions.
 The assessment criteria for this items includes the quality of your research and preparation.
 More details are provided in a separat handout.

-Due Date: The discussion is held in Week 11.
+Due Date: The discussions will be held in Weeks 10 - 11.

 Final Exam 50%